-Over 32,000 people die by suicide every year in the United States.
-In general, it is the 11th leading cause of death for Americans.
+Over 39,518 people died by suicide in 2011 in the United States.
+In general, it is the 10th leading cause of death for Americans.
 Even more alarming, it is the 3rd leading cause of death for those between the ages of 15 and 24.
 It is estimated that for every completed suicide, there are approximately 25 attempts made.
 The most important thing to know about suicide is that it is preventable.
 Warning signs include talking about suicide, helplessness and hopelessness, dramatic mood changes, and withdrawal from normal activities.
 If you, or someone you know, are suicidal please call Crisis Services at 716-834-3131 or you can call the National Suicide Prevention Lifeline (toll-free) at 1-800-273-TALK.

 The Emergency Outreach Program is the mobile unit of Erie County Medical Center’s Comprehensive Psychiatric Emergency Program (CPEP).
 This program provides community mental health intervention to individuals in Erie County.
 The main goal of the program is to divert individuals from unnecessary presentations at local psychiatric emergency rooms and provide them the services they need in order to remain safely in the community.